tbriot/test-transcription-services/README.md

     - $1 gives you ~ 3 hours of transcription

 ## OpenAI ChatGPT
-- audio file can be submitted as an attachment directly in ChatGPT and get transcripted ?
+- mp3 files was submitted to ChatGPT as an attachment
+- ChatGPT suggested python code to have it transcribed by OpenAI's Audio API, but did not transcribe it itself

 ## Amazon Transcribe
 - audio file has to be uploaded to an S3 bucket